FurkanYavuz09/WeatherForecastingUsingDataMining/README.md

     o Will ask for forecast start date o Will list available foracast ranges (3 Days, 7 Days, 14 Days) and allow selection of one. o Will show forecasts 1 day per line.
-- Present your solution and reasoning behind your implemented ML model configurations

 References:
 1. https://en.wikipedia.org/wiki/Weather_forecasting